Braggiouy/ctv-bridge/README.md

 A: CTV Bridge works with any Samsung Tizen TV or LG webOS TV that supports Developer Mode.
 This typically includes models from 2015 onwards.

 **Q: Can I deploy to multiple TVs at once?**
 A: Currently, CTV Bridge deploys to one TV at a time.
-Batch deployment is planned for a future release.

 **Q: Do I need to pay for anything?**
 A: No!
 CTV Bridge is completely free and open-source.
 However, you may need Samsung/LG developer accounts to publish apps to their stores.